red-green/cscomp_submission/README.md

 For a computer programming competition to simplify submitting programs.

-To run it, first fo=ind the IP address of the computer. then run the server:
+To run it, first find the IP address of the computer. then run the server:

 ```
 python main.py